 Tongue-tie, also known as ankyloglossia, is the name of the condition when babies have an unusually tight piece of skin between the underside of their tongue and the floor of their mouth.
 Find out the symptoms and treatment for tongue tie.

-You've likely heard that ‘tummy time’ is important for babies to learn to push up and eventually crawl.
-But what can you do if your baby cries whenever you try to put her on her tummy or doesn't like tummy time?
-Is tummy time really that important?
+Tummy time is important for babies to learn to push up and crawl.
+But what can you do if your baby doesn't like tummy time?
+Is it really that important?

 Umbilical cord stump care for your baby.
 Find out how to manage your baby's cord stump with 5 simple tips.